Frequently asked questions

 Do you have diving service ?

-Yes, on request from the harbour office.
+Yes, upon request at the harbour master’s office.

 Can I pump out my ship during my stopover?